 Before you get started

-To set your company up for success, the first thing you need to do is learn the OKR method and organize your capabilities regarding OKR execution.
+To set your company up for success, the first thing you need to do is learn the OKR method and organize your capabilities regarding OKR execution with a solid OKR process.
 This involves a few things:

 - Have key stakeholders (executives, managers, etc.) undergo OKR training covering best practices, key terminology, common mistakes, and OKR examples to get a good sense of how they work in action